anonymous-202505/sigir2026-score-distribution-modeling/README.md

 ---

-## Where the Metric Implementations Live
+## Implementations of SDM-corrected ranking quality measures

 All implementations of ranking quality metrics integrating score distributions can be found [here](src/sdm/utils/score_distribution.py):